Young Communist League USA: The underground period

 As early as 1920, a skeleton of a "Young People's Communist League" was in existence.
 This minuscule, largely paper organization sent a fraternal delegate to the 2nd Convention of the United Communist Party, held at Kingston, New York from December 24, 1920, to January 2, 1921.
 A report was delivered by this delegate on the youth situation in America and the convention at this time first decided to establish a serious youth section, to be called the Young Communist League.
 The resolution passed by the convention pledged the UCP would provide its youth section assistance by helping to produce and distribute its literature, by helping to gain control of existing units of the Independent YPSL and organizing them into communist groups, by helping to organize new units, by providing it financial assistance, by lending it speakers and teachers, and by allotting it space in the official party periodicals.

 This did not mean that there was no national convention of the organization.
 The founding convention of the YCL was held early in May 1922, apparently in Bethel, Connecticut.
 It was a small and low key gathering, including just fourteen delegates from four of the Communist Party's twelve national districts.
 The gathering heard a report from Max Bedacht of the adult party dealing with the discussions and decisions of the 3rd World Congress of the Communist International and its February 1922 special conference.
 The convention adopted a constitution and a program for the YCL, as well as a resolution delineating the relationship of the youth league with the adult party.
 A governing National Executive Committee of five members was elected.
 The initiation fee to join the YCL was 50 cents and dues were 25 cents per month, receipted with stamps issued by the National Office.
 The basic unit of organization was the "group" consisting, ideally, of from five to ten members and meeting at least every other week.
 Groups elected their own captains to coordinate their activities with the center.
 Multiple groups were parts of a "section" of up to five groups; multiple sections were part of a "sub-district," which was in turn a subdivision of the regular geographic "districts" of the Communist Party.

 Establishment of the "overground" organization

 Logo of the YWL, established in 1922.

-As a YWL leader, Nat Ganley (then still using his birth name Nat Kaplan) summarized the difference between his communist group and others by stating: "Let us remember that is it mainly on this point that we differ from the old form of child organization – the worker's Sunday schools.
+YWL leader Nat Ganley summarized the difference between his communist group and others by stating: "Let us remember that is it mainly on this point that we differ from the old form of child organization – the worker's Sunday schools.
 We are not only preparing the child for future participation in class struggle–we are leading the child in the class struggle now!"